 - When configuring only languages for which there are no translations available.

 - When using a browser on a foreign device (e.g. in an Internet Cafe).

 In these cases she will get either the default tracker language or English (as shown in Stickiness In Navigation) or an available language whereby any or all of them might be unknown to her.

-The common solution is to include 'language controls' on some or each pages, where the user can switch to any of the available languages.
+The common solution is to include ‘language controls’ on some or all pages, where the user can switch to any of the available languages.
 Most likely you know these web sites with lots of little country flags representing the language to switch to.
 Ever wondered how people with visual impairment handle this?